spm/spm-docs/docs/installation/standalone.md

 ## Installation

-1. Download the spm standalone ZIP file from the newest [GitHub release](https://github.com/spm/spm/releases/latest/) for your OS
+1. Download the SPM Standalone ZIP file from the newest [GitHub release](https://github.com/spm/spm/releases/latest/) for your OS

 2. Unzip `spm_standalone_<version>_<OS>.zip` in a folder of your choice, such as `C:\Users\login\Documents\MATLAB\spm_standalone`